HikingGears tipsTips for beginners Practice TipsFamily, babies & childrenSnow & cold weather Where to go ?Hiking responsiblyNature Explore

 The shelters that are very busy in the summer don’t have the means to get rid of their waste, and anything that isn’t brought back down on human backs will be disposed of using a helicopter, which brings its share of nuisance to the local fauna.

-For smokers, make sure you always have a small pocket ashtray with you for your butts :).
+And for smokers, make sure you always have a small pocket ashtray with you for your butts :).

 What about any waste left by other less considerate hikers?